gforge/criterion_ignore/README.md

-# The criterium_ignore addon for torch/nn
+# The criterion_ignore addon for torch/nn

 The package is for use with [torch/nn](https://github.com/torch/nn) and adds a method for ignoring labels.
 It is a direct extension of the [ParallelCriterion][1]